Harmony with TypeScript

 Ambient declarations

-Ambient declarations provide type information for entities that exist “ambiently” and are included in a program by external means, for example by referencing a JavaScript library
+Ambient declarations provide type information for entities that exist outside TypeScript and are included by external means, such as a referenced JavaScript library.

-Here an extract of type information for an external library:
+Here’s an extract of type information for jQuery:

 interface JQuery